'A' Department (Operations & Support)

 The Marine Police maintain the integrity of the sea boundaries and regional waters of the Hong Kong Special Administrative Region (HKSAR).
 It is responsible for:

-- search and rescue in HKSAR and adjacent waters; and
+• search and rescue in HK and adjacent waters.

-The Marine Region comprises a Regional Headquarters and two sea Districts.
-With a fleet of 142 craft - 70 launches and 72 vessels, the Region polices 1,651 square kilometres (sq kms) of Hong Kong waters and some 262 outlying islands.
-The Region comprises:
+The Marine Region comprises a Regional Headquarters and two Districts.
+With a fleet of 119 craft - 58 launches, 55 vessels, 4 barge operating platforms and 2 logistics barges, the Region polices 1,651 square kilometres (sq kms) of Hong Kong waters and 261 outlying islands.
+The Regional Headquarters comprises:

-Operations Formation is responsible for all operational matters at Regional level, including:
+Operations Bureau which is responsible for all operational matters at Regional level, including:

-- Regional Crime Units investigating crimes and syndicated illegal immigration by sea;
+• Regional Crime Units investigating crimes and syndicated illegal immigration and smuggling activities by sea;

-Administration Formation is responsible for general administration; personnel and establishment matters.
+Administration Bureau which is responsible for general administration, management of regional finance, establishment and staff relations matters.

 Support Wing